-Board Skill Set and Experience.
+• Board Skill Set and Experience.
 An important function of our Nominating & Corporate Governance Committee is to evaluate whether the members of our Board, as a whole, possess a mix of the diverse skills, backgrounds and experience that are necessary to further the Company's strategy and address the risks we face in the rapidly changing business environment in which we operate.

-Our current strategic initiatives consist of a focus on product, business transformation through technology, global growth through channel expansion and optimization of our store fleet.
-The skills and experience of our Directors that complement these strategic initiatives include strategy development and oversight, product development, brand management and marketing, digital and mobile experience, omni-channel and technology implementation, and global business and international operations.
+Our current strategic initiatives consist of a focus on product, digital transformation, and optimization of our store fleet.
+The skills and experience of our Directors that complement these strategic initiatives include strategy development and oversight, product development, brand management and marketing, digital and mobile experience, and omni-channel and technology implementation.
 These skills, together with a background in such areas as public company board of director experience, C-suite and other senior leadership experience, finance, risk management, accounting and auditing, talent and performance management, and executive compensation enable our Board to effectively further the strategic objectives of our Company and monitor and assess the operational, financial and compliance risks faced by our Company.
-See the Summary of Director Core Competencies table on page 4 under the heading "Proxy Summary".
+See the Summary of Director Nominee Core Competencies table on page 4 under the heading "Proxy Summary".